A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Conclusions

 \section{Conclusions}

-I have endeavored in this essay to highlight the contributions of Andrzej Trautman in the deduction of equations of motion and the contributions of both he and Ivor Robinson in the development of gravitational radiation theory by placing them in their technical historical context.
+We have endeavored in this essay to highlight the contributions of Andrzej Trautman in the deduction of equations of motion and the contributions of both he and Ivor Robinson in the development of gravitational radiation theory by placing them in their technical historical context.
 Trautman certainly did learn the slow motion EIH approximation directly from Infeld who had continued to seek improvements in the formalism since his initial collaboration in 1938.
 Infeld himself had worked with several researchers in Canada - Schild, Pirani, and Scheidegger - who made major contributions, and all three also influenced Trautman's groundbreaking thesis work.
 It was, however, Infeld's polish student Plebanski who oversaw this thesis - and he expressed a discomfort that Trautman would share over Infeld's treatment of particle sources using modified Dirac delta functions.
 But perhaps the most unexpected connection is with Peter Bergmann and his students at Syracuse.
-It was Bergmann who in 1949 surmised that the surface integral that played a fundamental role in the EIH scheme must be directly traceable to the general covariance of Einstein's field equations.
-In 1953 his former student Joshua Goldberg elucidated that precise relation.
+It was Bergmann who in 1949 reminded us that the surface integral that played a fundamental role in the EIH scheme was directly traceable to the general covariance of Einstein's field equations.
+As we have noted, this was of course long earlier recognized by Einstein.
+Bergmann's had begun a plan to investigate the implications of this covariance in an eventual phase space approach to general relativity.
+In 1953 his former student Joshua Goldberg elucidated the precise relation of the covariance to the particle equations of motion.
 Goldberg employed the superpotential whose derivation by Bergmann's student Zatzkis in 1951 exploited the strong identity that arises as a direct consequence of this covariance.
-He derived from it expressions for power radiated by gravitational waves far from compact sources.
+He himself referred to Freud, though the original work by Lichnerowicz's thesis advisor Darmois was not cited.
+Goldberg derived from it expressions for power radiated by gravitational waves far from compact sources.
 It was also Bergmann who insisted that a definition of gravitational waves should focus on the generalization from the linearized transverse transverse components of the gravitational field, a demand with which Goldberg followed up in 1955 in his demonstration that care must be taken in insuring the consistency of coordinate conditions at higher orders in the slow motion approximation.